IBM/fabric-contract-attribute-based-access-control/README.md

 ## Step 4.
 Export Connection Details
 ![export](https://user-images.githubusercontent.com/10428517/76371002-fd09aa00-62f5-11ea-9f6b-cc25e68c410e.gif)

 - Connect to the "Local Fabric - Org1" gateway as `admin`.
-Right click on the 3 dot menu on the **FABRIC GATEWAYS** pane and `Export Connection Profile` Save this file to Blockchain-GenSupplyChain/application/server/gateway/local/fabric_connection.json.
+Right click on the 3 dot menu on the **FABRIC GATEWAYS** pane and `Export Connection Profile` Save this file to Blockchain-GenSupplyChain/gateway/local/fabric_connection.json.

 ## Step 5.
 Export Local Wallet
 ![wallet](https://user-images.githubusercontent.com/10428517/76375176-65f71f00-6302-11ea-8071-d68192905a91.gif)
 - 🚨Under the `FABRIC WALLETS` pane, click on `1 Org Local Fabric - Org1 Wallet`.
 Note this is very important, if you click on the Orderer wallet at the top, the application will not work! 🚨
-- Export the and save the wallet as `gen_local_wallet` to Blockchain-GenSupplyChain/application/server/gateway/local/gen_local_wallet.json.
+- Export and save the wallet as `gen_local_wallet` to Blockchain-GenSupplyChain/gateway/local/gen_local_wallet.json.
 - Once you're done exporting the wallet and the connection profile, your directory structure should look like below:

 ![dirStruct](https://media.github.ibm.com/user/79254/files/21cb6200-645b-11ea-8dbd-00806fc391a8)

 ## Step 6.
+Add a wallet
+## Step 7.
+Create a new gateway and connect with new wallet
+## Step 8.
 Build and Run the app

 - Next, let's install the server-side app.
 Navigate to `Blockchain-GenSupplyChain/application/server/src` and run